ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 The `basic_mdspan` class also gives developers efficient ways to represent batches of linear algebra problems with the same dimensions.
-For example, one may store a batch of matrices as a rank-3 `basic_mdspan`, where the leftmost dimension selects the matrix.
+For example, one could store a batch of matrices as a rank-3 `basic_mdspan`, where the leftmost dimension selects the matrix.
 The various layouts and possibility of writing a custom layout make it easier to write efficient batched code.
+For example, one could change the layout to facilitate vectorization across matrix operations.
 We have some experience doing so in our [github.com/kokkos](Kokkos) and [github.com/trilinos/Trilinos](Trilinos) libraries.

 ### Composition of parallelism